johnkerl/miller/README-RPM.md

 ```

 ### Linting
-If you have changed the `mlr.spec` file:
+If you have changed the `miller.spec` file:
 ```
-rpmlint mlr.spec
+rpmlint miller.spec
 ```
 You may need to do
 ```